skai111/db48x/help/db48x.md

 data.
 For example, `{ 1 2 + } EVAL` returns `{ 1 2 + }`.

+## KillOnError

+An error kills the program without giving you the possibility to debug the problem.
+If you want to debug, you need to start the program with `Debug` and then use the `Continue` command.

+## DebugOnError

+An error during a program enters the debugger, letting you correct the problem before resuming execution.
+This is the default setting.

 # States

 The calculator can save and restore state in files with extension `.48S`.